![]() |

 Gladys, along with Ella, filled their mother's shoes.
 Attending school was difficult with so many other responsibilities.
 Finally, Gladys was forced to drop out.
 Many were amazed and proud when, at 65, Gladys earned her GED.

 Gladys knew Bill Leroy Alford from a local restaurant.
-They were married in 1966 by a Nash County Justice of the Peace.
+They were married April 23, 1966, by a justice of the peace.

 Gladys was very smart and was soon working in the office at Burlington Industries, a position she held for 20 years.
 After Gladys retired, she and Ella, who shared a love of wood crafts, now had time to be creative together.